 This plastics problem isn't always evident.
 At first glance, many beautiful Hawaiian beaches appear untouched, that is until you dig in.
-Study a fistful of sand and you will see the endless specks of manmade polymers.
+Study a fistful of sand and you will see countless specks of man-made polymers.
 And it isn’t all from Japan.

 “We've been finding various debris some with Korean, Japanese, things from the United States, as well,” Manuel said.

-"These guys will go along and eat plastic bags and pieces of plastic, thinking that it's food.
-They get it lodged in their intestinal tract."
+‘[Seals and sea turtles] will go along and eat plastic bags and pieces of plastic, thinking that it’s food.
+They get it lodged in their intestinal tract.’

 You name it, and Manuel and his team have found it floating out at sea or washed into shore.
 “We find televisions, tires, light bulbs, lots of lighters, shoes,” he said

 It can make for an ugly day at the beach.
 But that's not Manuel or NOAA’s main motivation.
 They’re worried about the Hawaiian monk seal and green sea turtles asphyxiating themselves on a massive scale.

 “These guys will go along and eat plastic bags and pieces of plastic, thinking that it's food,” said Jeff Pawlowski, who works with injured animals at Hawaii’s Sea Life Park.
 “They get it lodged in their intestinal tract.“

 Pawlowski fears that if something isn’t done, the next generation will never know the Hawaiian sea turtle.

 It isn’t just sea animals that are at risk.
 Another researcher, David Hyrenbach, did an ultrasound of many of the birds at Sea Life Park, and found that every single one had some amount of plastics inside them.